anushkabansal13/marketing-channel-performance-retention/README.md

-# 📊 Marketing Channel Performance & Retention Analysis
+# 📊 Marketing Campaign Funnel & Retention Analysis

 This project analyzes marketing campaign effectiveness and user retention patterns using SQL, Excel, and Power BI.
 It aims to identify which channels and strategies drive conversions and long-term user retention.